Jubilee can help you get a £50,000 loan to pay off your debts. We have a specialist debt consolidation loan lender:

 Possibility of more charges etc:

-A lender can continue to add both interest and charges to your outstanding debt, unlike in an IVA.
+A lender can continue adding interest and charges to your outstanding debt, unlike in an IVA.

 Bankruptcy

-If you are no longer able to pay back your credit cards and other debts, bankruptcy is often seen as a solution of the last resort as it can have consequences.
+If you can no longer pay back your credit cards and other debts, bankruptcy is often seen as a solution of the last resort as it can have consequences.
 Even if you do not want to apply to become bankrupt, a creditor may take the decision out of your hands and apply to a court to make you bankrupt.

 The pros of bankruptcy